arangodb/docs/arangograph/deployments.md

 - Select the memory size of your node.
 The disk size is automatically set for you based on the selected memory size.

-{% hint 'info' %}
-A deployment's node disk size is automatically increased by 25% when the maximal disk usage of a node exceeds 75% of its capacity, up to the configured limit.
-You will be notified via email when the disk size is increased, as well as when your deployment runs out of disk space but cannot be resized because it reached the upper disk size limit already.
-{% endhint %}

 ![ArangoGraph Deployment OneShard](images/arangograph-new-deployment-oneshard.png)

 #### Sharded